cvxgrp/qcml/README.md

 * Haskell -- The front end is written in [Haskell](http://www.haskell.org) and requires a Haskell installation to compile.
-* `paris`/`ECOS` -- The generated code calls the `ECOS` solver.
+* `ECOS` -- The generated code calls the `ECOS` solver.
 Although the code generator can be used to produce calls to `CVX`, this is less interesting.
+* Matlab -- Matlab is used for testing the generated problems.

+Currently, Matlab is a required dependency since the code generator does not actually emit source code; instead, the code generator will produce lines of Matlab code and calls the `ECOS` solver.
+This is for testing purposes mostly while we iron out the implementation.

 Optional dependencies are:

-* Matlab -- Matlab is used for testing the generated problems.
 * `CVX` -- Calls to `CVX` are made to verify results.
 More information on `CVX` can be found [here](http://cvxr.com).